Starry stonewort distribution in 2017 (3).

 Starry stonewort (Nitellopsis obtusa) looks like a rooted plant but it is actually an algae.
 The plant is native to Europe and Asia and was first discovered in the St. Lawrence River in 1978 (1).
-In 1983, it was found in the Detroit River near Belle Isle (2) and as of May 2017, starry stonewort was present in over half the counties in the southern Lower Peninsula (3).
+In 1983, it was found in the Detroit River near Belle Isle (2), and as of May 2017, starry stonewort was present in over half the counties in the southern Lower Peninsula (3).